vvasconceloss/efm-editor/README.md

-# EFM Edit: Database editor for [EFM2025](https://github.com/vvasconceloss/elite-football-manager)
+# EFM Editor: Database editor for [EFM2025](https://github.com/vvasconceloss/elite-football-manager)

 EFM Edit is specialized software developed for the EFM2025 project, providing a tailored solution for managing game database files.
 This tool enables users to seamlessly open, edit, and manipulate .efm files with custom functionality designed specifically for the game’s unique requirements.